History of Springfield, Massachusetts: The Springfield Armory

 Then as now, a major crossroads, during the 1770s, George Washington selected a high bluff in Springfield as the site of the U.S. National Armory.
 Washington selected Springfield for its centrality to important American cities and resources, its easy access to the Connecticut River and because, as today, the city served as the nexus for well-traveled roads.
 Washington's officer Henry Knox noted that Springfield was far enough upstream on the Connecticut River to guard against all but the most aggressive sea attacks.
 He concluded that “the plain just above Springfield is perhaps one of the most proper spots on every account” for the location of a National Arsenal.
 During the War of Independence, the arsenal at Springfield provided supplies and equipment for the American forces.
 At that time, the arsenal stored muskets, cannons, and other weapons; it also produced paper cartridges.
 Barracks, shops, storehouses, and a magazine were built, but no arms were manufactured.
 After the war the government retained the facility to store arms for future needs.

-By the 1780's, the Arsenal was the United States' largest ammunition and weapons depot, which made it the logical focal point for Shays' Rebellion (see below).
+By the 1780s, the Arsenal was the United States' largest ammunition and weapons depot, which made it the logical focal point for Shays' Rebellion (see below).
 On the recommendations of then U.S. President George Washington, Congress formally established the Springfield Armory in 1794.
 In 1795, the Springfield Armory produced the first American-made musket, and during that year, produced 245 muskets.
 Until its closing in 1968, the Armory developed and produced a majority of the arms that served American soldiers in the nation's successful wars.
 Its presence also set Springfield on the path of industrial innovation that would result in the city becoming known as the "City of Progress" and later as the "City of Firsts."

 The term Springfield Rifle may refer to any sort of arms produced by the Springfield Armory for the United States armed forces.
 Other famous arms invented in Springfield include the Repeating Pistol, and the Semi-automatic M1 Garand.

 The 55 acre within the Armory's famous ornamental cast-iron fence are now administered by Springfield Technical Community College and the National Park Service.
 Most of the buildings were erected during the 19th century, with the oldest dating from 1808.
 The complex reflects the Armory commanders’ goal of creating an institution with dignity and architectural integrity worthy of the increasing strength of the federal government.